Iliotibial Band Syndrome (ITBS) is one of the leading causes of lateral knee pain on the outer side of the knee, which can radiate up the thigh.

 4) Change Your Sport: If your symptoms are aggravated by running, you might find that switching to activities like swimming or cycling allow you to keep exercising without aggravating the Iliotibial Band.

-Long term treatment aims to address the cause of the Iliotibial Band Syndrome.
+Long term treatment aims to address the cause of the Iliotibial Band Syndrome and may include:

 3) Knee Straps: Wearing a brace that straps around the top of the knee directs forces away from the Iliotibial band so can be very helpful to reduce irritation when running.
 Visit the knee strap section to see what your options are